opf/openproject/docs/release-notes/README.md

 - Direct display of user name for @notifications
 - Display project milestones aggregated for projects in a single row in Gantt chart
 - Collapse all button for groups in the work packages list
-- Extended the authentication profile with an OpenID Connect provider
+- Extended authentication profile with an OpenID Connect provider

 - Improvements for printing, e.g. for wiki pages, via the browser print function

 [Read more](11-1-0/)